Handing Over the Project to Another Team

 This is where we usually meet the project owner and learn about the project and the app.
 How should the project move along?

-If some of the old engineers are available it will make sense to arrange a call so the new engineers can ask questions and learn about the details of the code.
-Later at some point in time it would be reasonable for the project owner to revoke access permissions to the code repository and to the production server for the old engineers.
+Also, it would be reasonable for the project owner to revoke access permissions to the code repository and the production server for the old engineers.

 When work on an app is resumed after a period of inactivity, the project owner often contemplates the technology choices initially made.
 Some recently appeared popular technology may seem attractive to be used for the app.